-One writer, some fifty years ago, surmised that the rail network around one particular sugar mill had been developed almost solely for the purpose of transporting local people to and from town and cane cutters to and from their labours in the canefields.
-However, nothing could be further from the truth as the transport of passengers by these railways has been relatively rare.
+One writer, some fifty years ago, surmised that the rail network around one particular sugar mill had been developed almost solely for the purpose of transporting local people to and from town and cane cutters to and from their labors in the canefields.
+Nothing could be further from the truth as the transport of passengers by these railways has been relatively rare.
 Passenger trains for the use of cane cutters, unlike places like Cuba, were certainly non-existent.

-It is hoped that this paper can generate ideas for modelling a shire or cane railway/tramway system by demonstrating that the 2' gauge railways did not just transport sugar cane.
-Whilst these passenger operations were rare they are never-the-less interesting and an important part of our social and cultural heritage.
+It is hoped that this talk may generate ideas for modelling a cane railway/tramway system by demonstrating that cane railways did not always just transport sugar cane.
+Whilst these operations were rare they were never-the-less interesting and an important part of our social and cultural heritage.

-Douglas Shire Tramway
+1. Douglas Shire Tramway

-On the 1st November, 1897, the Douglas Divisional Board decided to petition the Government for a loan under The Tramways Act to build a two foot gauge line from Port Douglas to Mossman with a branch line to the Mowbray River.
-The Chairman of the Divisional Board, Mr. Andrew Jack opened the tramway on 1 August, 1900.
+On the 1st November, 1897, the Douglas Divisional Board decided to petition the Government for a loan under The Tramways Act to build a two feet gauge line from Port Douglas to Mossman with a branch line to the Mowbray River.
+The Chairman of the Divisional Board, Mr Andrew Jack opened the tramway, on the 1st August, 1900.
 Construction of a branch line along Cassowary Creek was commenced in 1909 but not completed until 1916.
 This branch was intended for the haulage of sugar cane only.

-The Board's first locomotive was a typical John Fowler 0-6-0T built in 1901 and named Faugh-A-Ballagh, which is Welsh and literally means "Clear the way".
+The Board's first locomotive was a typical John Fowler 0-6-0T built in 1901 and named FAUGH-A-BALLAGH, which is Welsh and literally means "Clear the way".
 The second locomotive to be purchased was one of only three of its type to come to Australia and was unique in Queensland.
-Named DOUGLAS, it was a Mallet compound locomotive built by miles away to convey the Governor and his party to Orenstein & Koppel.
-It was a powerful machine, yet the mill.
-It mentions that the carriage had been built weighed little more than the Fowler loco.
-It could especially the previous day for the use of the haul 124 tons of bagged sugar from Mossman to Port Governor.
-The description given said that it had a Douglas compared with the 104 tons hauled by canvas awning and was not unlike the style of an Faugh-A-Ballagh.
-The DOUGLAS was scrapped in Irish jaunting car-if you know what that is.
-There

-Despite the large areas of coastal Queensland that 1948 and replaced by an 0-4-2T named R D Rex. built by Perry Engineering.
+Named DOUGLAS, it was a Mallet compound locomotive built by Orenstein & Koppel.
+It was a powerful machine, yet weighed little more than the Fowler loco.
+It could haul 124 tons of bagged sugar from Mossman to Port Douglas compared with the 104 tons hauled by FAUGH-A-BALLAGH.
+The DOUGLAS was scrapped in 1948 and replaced by an 0-4-2T named R. D. REX, built by Perry Engineering.

 There were at least two passenger cars on the Douglas Shire Tramway.
-One was a cross bench toast-rack style vehicle with doorways fitted with canvas blinds and a combined baggage/toast-rack coach.
-This latter vehicle still exists today, preserved at Port Douglas along with the Fowler, Faugh-A-Ballagh.
+One was a cross bench toastrack style vehicle with doorways fitted with canvas blinds and a combined baggage/ toastrack coach.
+This latter vehicle still exists today, preserved at Port Douglas along with the Fowler, FAUGH-A-BALLAGH.